Arizona NFA Gun Trust Attorneys

 Being in possession of such a firearm without the proper BATFE registration paperwork and NFA tax stamp may constitute a felony under federal law and Arizona SBR laws.
 There are however some rifles manufactured before 1934 that may be exempt from these laws.
 Visit our dedicated page for more information on Curios and Relics.

 Be sure you have been issued your Arizona SBR tax stamp before acquiring such a weapon.
 There are many resources that are readily available that can tell you how to buy a SBR in Arizona.

 A suppressor is any device attached to a firearm be it a rifle or pistol that lowers or muffles the report of a firearm.
 Some people confuse a flash suppressor with a sound suppressor.
 A flash suppressor requires no registration or tax stamp.
 Flash suppressors do nothing more than cool and disperse burning gases exiting a barrel without dampening the sound.

-The state of Arizona may not allow ownership or use of silencers, be sure to research your state laws before purchasing a sound suppressor.
+The state of Arizona allows ownership and use of silencers, be sure to research your state laws before purchasing a sound suppressor in Arizona.
 Being in possession of a silencer without the proper paperwork and ATF tax stamp is a felony.